Electrostatically Assembled Open Square and Checkerboard Superlattices: Results and Discussion

-To stabilize a checkerboard-like structure, we selected a binary system with a $\gamma > 0.75$, based on our earlier work with $\gamma \sim 1$.\cite{nayak2023ionic} To determine $\gamma$, we use Dynamic Light Scattering (DLS) as shown in a previous publication.
-The binary system with $\gamma = 0.77$, comprises a 1:4 mixture of COOH-PEG2k-Au5 (5 nm core) and NH$_2$-PEG5k-Au10 (10 nm core).
-The distinct core sizes (5 nm vs. 10 nm) possess sufficient X-ray diffraction electron density (ED) contrast to unequivocally identify the formation of the checkerboard lattice.
-Fig. \ref{fig:Checkerboard_Square_1} (a) presents the GISAXS pattern, I($Q_{xy}$), of the binary mixture obtained at pH 6.
-The well-defined diffraction pattern observed is consistent with the formation of a checkerboard superlattice, primarily driven by electrostatic interactions between the oppositely charged surface functionalities.
-Here, the two AuNP species are grafted with PEG of distinct MW (2 kDa and 5 kDa), while our previous study used identical 5 kDa chains on both AuNPs to yield similar checkerboard lattices.\cite{nayak2023ionic} Upon lowering the pH to 4 (Fig. \ref{fig:Checkerboard_Square_1} (b)), the long-range order (LRO) of the checkerboard structure deteriorates, exhibiting only short-range order (SRO) of the same structural motif.
+Upon lowering the pH to 4 (Fig. \ref{fig:Checkerboard_Square_1} (b)), the long-range order (LRO) of the checkerboard structure deteriorates, exhibiting only short-range order (SRO) of the same structural motif.
 Further reduction of the pH to 3 (Fig. \ref{fig:Checkerboard_Square_1} (c)) leads to the emergence of a new diffraction pattern.
 The relationship between the peak positions in the GISAXS pattern indicates the formation of a hexagonal lattice with a larger unit cell than expected for a unary system.
 Notably, a prominent (11) peak is observed, broadly coinciding with the fundamental peak of a simple hexagonal lattice expected for individual particles.
-This often occurs when a new, larger hexagonal lattice originates from $\sqrt{3}\times\sqrt{3}$ expansion of the underlying single-particle arrangement.
-We interpret this hexagonal lattice as a body‐centered honeycomb superlattice (quasi‐stoichiometry AB$_2$) formed by the smaller particles (5 nm core with 2 kDa PEG) arranged in a honeycomb lattice, with the larger particles (10 nm core with 5 kDa PEG) occupying the centers of the honeycomb cells.
-It is worth noting that if the larger AuNPs were replaced with a low ED particle like silica, the resulting metallic framework would likely exhibit a pure honeycomb lattice.
-Fig. \ref{fig:COOH-PEG2k-A5_to_NH2-PEG5k-A10_SI} shows assemblies at additional mixing ratios (1:1 and 1:2), which follow the same pH‐dependent structural transitions described above.
+This often occurs when a new, larger hexagonal lattice originates from $\sqrt{3}\times\sqrt{3}$ expansion of the underlying single-particle arrangement.\cite{kim2022binary} We interpret this hexagonal lattice as a body‐centered honeycomb superlattice (quasi‐stoichiometry AB$_2$) formed by the smaller particles (5 nm core with 2 kDa PEG) arranged in a honeycomb lattice, with the larger particles (10 nm core with 5 kDa PEG) occupying the centers of the honeycomb cells (as illustrated below, and based on detailed analysis in the SI).
+It is worth noting that if the larger AuNPs were replaced with a low ED particle like silica, the resulting metallic framework would likely exhibit a pure honeycomb lattice, albeit with a different GISAXS diffraction pattern.
+Fig. S3 shows assemblies at additional mixing ratios (1:1 and 1:2), which follow the same pH‐dependent structural transitions described above.
 Transitioning from a checkerboard to a body‐centered honeycomb lattice requires increasing the molar fraction of smaller particles to achieve the 1:2 stoichiometry needed for AB\(_2\) ordering.
-Lowering the pH protonates the –NH\(_2\) termini on NH\(_2\)-PEG\(_{5\mathrm{k}}\)–Au\(_{10}\), making those particles more hydrophilic and less likely to adsorb at the interface.
+Lowering the pH protonates the –NH\(_2\) termini on NH\(_2\)-PEG5k–Au\(_{10}\), making those particles more hydrophilic and less likely to adsorb at the interface.
 Under these conditions, each positively charged NH\(_2\)-AuNP is electrostatically balanced by two negatively charged COOH-AuNPs, stabilizing the AB\(_2\) honeycomb geometry.